 Skip to main content

 Profiles are not workspaces.
 A profile stores server connection details (custom API endpoint URLs + credentials) for a self-hosted or BYOC deployment.
-A workspace (-w staging or -w production) selects an environment within a SuprSend instance.
+A workspace (-w staging or -w production) selects a workspace within a SuprSend instance.
 They serve different purposes:

 • Profilewhich server to connect to (only needed for self-hosted / BYOC)

-• Workspace flag (-w)which environment on that server (staging, production, etc.)
+• Workspace flag (-w)which workspace on that server (staging, production, etc.)

 If you are using SuprSend Cloud (SaaS), you do not need profiles.
 Use environment variables or command-line flags instead.